Rossel/Digital_Music_Store/README.md

 # Digital_Music_Store
-SQL project analysing the database of an iTunes-like music store

-In this report we will be analzing a database for a *fictional* digital music shop, comparable to the iTunes Music store, called Chinook.
+In this notebook I analyse a SQL database for a *fictional* digital music shop, comparable to the iTunes Music store, called Chinook.
 Its management wants to obtain insights in its sales performance to further optimize its business strategy.
-The central question being asked by Chinook's management is:
+The central question being asked by Chinook's management is
 **How can Chinook improve its performance and optimize its sales strategy?**

 In order to answer this question, and various sub questions, this report will cover the following topics: